 - Professor Frederick Armah, Current Director, Directorate of Research, Innovation and Consultancy, University of Cape Coast, Ghana

 Students from different countries and time zones across the Commonwealth – from Sierra Leone to India – came together online to engage in meaningful conversations about refugees and migration.
 This year’s ACU Summer School explored multi-faceted elements of migration: health, gender, marginalised communities, labour market participation, and climate change; as well as the push-pull factors which influence people to migrate.
 A host of expert speakers provided subject-specific academic expertise through panel discussions, seminars, and Q&As.
 The discussions were framed around important questions such as: who is migrating and why?
 How can young migrants be supported and encouraged to create their own narratives and share their own stories?

 The programme invited students to contextualise these global themes and questions within their own local contexts.
-The result was a series of rich conversations and case studies from different countries and regions – each invoking different perspectives.
+The result was a series of rich conversations and case studies from different countries and regions – each invoking different perspective

 - Dr Samuel Agblorti, Senior Lecturer, University of Cape Coast, Ghana